You might be reading this because you’ve failed the NCLEX. (If you haven’t, skip down to get to the study tips).

 That’s 31,316 people who failed the NCLEX in just a single year.

-If your nursing class was closer to 25 students, that’s over one thousand whole nursing classes who failed the NCLEX that year alone!
+If your nursing class was closer to 25 students, that’s over fifteen hundred whole nursing classes who failed the NCLEX that year alone!

 Here’s another way to think about it: